hornkim/publications/README.md

-My Publications and List of seom of them.
+My Publications and List of some of them.